Frank Amyot: Biography

 Amyot was born in Thornhill, Ontario.
-On June 18, 1933 Amyot saved Ottawa Rough Riders Dave Sprague and Eddie Bond from drowning, when their canoe overturned on Lake Deschenes.
+On June 18, 1933 he saved Ottawa Rough Riders Dave Sprague and Eddie Bond from drowning, when their canoe overturned on Lake Deschenes.

 Amyot won Canada's only gold medal at the 1936 Summer Olympics in the C-1 1000m canoeing event.
 This proved embarrassing to Canadian officials who had refused to pay his way.
 In 1936, Britannia Boating Club raised money for Frank Amyot's Olympic Fund campaign.
 When he won the 1000 meter championship in the 1936 Olympic Games, Frank Amyot of BYC raced the Canadian canoe, which is different from the type of canoe he had raced in Canadian Canoe Association meets.
 Although he had seen blueprints, Amyot paddled the Canadian canoe for the first time during the final training stages in Germany.

 On July 18, 1942, Lieutenant Frank Amyot attended a meeting of 17 Britannia Boating Club members, in army and civilian war jobs during World War II, at Holborn Restaurant in London, England.

 When his body was examined by medical personnel during an autopsy, they found cancer all over his body, which they believe is the cause of his death.